hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HTTP/1.1 204 OK - no content; HAPI 1201 OK - no data for time range
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Regardless of wether the server uses a more specific HTTP code, the HAPI code embedded in the HTTP message
+Regardless of whether the server uses a more specific HTTP code, the HAPI code embedded in the HTTP message
 must properly indicate the HAPI status.

 Representation of Time